-The other type of lease is the joint lease, which Off Campus Life advises going back to tour is more common in houses and condos for rent. a prospective complex or house at night to check for various night safeguards: Is there adequate lighting?
-Is the security gate working?
+The other type of lease is the joint lease, which Off Campus Life advises going back to tour check for various night safeguards: Is there working?
 Do you need to walk through an unlit area to get to the bus or parking lot?
 How's the complex noise level?
 For more Some complexes require students to have safety tips, see pages 21-24.